 In the book, Eat That Frog!, Brian Tracy talks about how successfully tackling a task that moves us closer to achieving a big goal creates a release of energy that helps us to power through and complete the rest of our tasks.

-I also find this to be true when I complete the most difficult task on my lists first thing, especially if it’s a task that I’ve been dreading.
+I also find this to be true when I complete the most difficult task on my list first thing, especially if it’s a task that I’ve been dreading.

-Eat That Frog, put your most important (or dreaded) task first on your to-do list, and tackle it first thing when you’re fresh and have energy!
+Eat That Frog, put your most important (or dreaded) task at the top of your to-do list, and tackle it first thing when you’re fresh and have energy!

-Routines can also help you save energy.
-Learn How to Build Strong & Lasting Business Routines HERE!
+Developing routines also helps to save energy.
+Learn more in this post: How to Build Strong & Lasting Business Routines!